liqd/adhocracy3/docs/source/style_guide/generic_widgets.rst

         }
     }

-The adapter provides a method ``elemRefs`` that consume a container resource of a given content type, and return a list of paths to more resources, namely the elements in the container.
+The adapter provides a method ``elemRefs`` that consumes a container resource of a given content type, and returns a list of paths to more resources, namely the elements in the container.

 The example implementation requires the container to have the ``Pool``